sayande717/practice/README.md

 21.c - Prints the trace of a matrix.
 Note - The trace of a square matrix is defined as the sum of the principle diagonal elements of a matrix.
 22.c - Checks whether the character entered is a vowel.
+23.c - Takes 3 numbers as input, returns the largest number.

 [HTML]